Core Concepts

 • tags, topics — semantic filters used by braingent_find.

-• repos, projects, tools — scoped queries: “what decisions affected acme/api last quarter?”
+• repositories, projects, tools — scoped queries: “what decisions affected acme/api last quarter?”

 • authors — filter by who wrote (or co-wrote) the record.